grenzr/cf-docs/source/docs/running/architecture/services/writing-service-v2.html.md

   <td>string</td>
   <td>The URL a web-based management UI for the service instance.
 This optional URL allows space developers to
   visit a friendly management console for this instance.
-The URL should contain enough information to identify the resource being accessed (9189kdfsk0vfnku in the example below), as well as potentially credentials to access that resource (mongouser:pass below).
+The URL should contain enough information to identify the resource being accessed (9189kdfsk0vfnku in the example below), as well as potentially credentials to access that resource
+  (access_token=3hjdsnqadw487232lp below).
   CC will sign this URL so that the management console can trust that a user should be able to see the details of this instance.
   <em>Signing algorithm TBD.</em></td>
 </tr>